Hobbies and interests

 4,115

+Why do you need to know me?
+I have a deep level of compassion that is rooted in my dream of becoming a nurse!
 My name is Grace Lietz, and I am a junior at Saint Louis University.
-My most vital traits are hardworking, dedication, determination, and compassion.
-I have achieved a 3.8 GPA and Dean's List for SLU.
-I am a CNA, was a counselor to our Freshman Mentor Program, a member of the Principle Advisory Committee, a member of Delta Gamma sorority, a member of the Wishmakers Club, SLU Pediatric Cancer Association, and a four-year varsity athlete.
-I am a first-generation bachelor's graduate from my family and want to work in the medical field.
+I have achieved a 3.8 GPA and am on the Dean's List for SLU.
+I am a CNA, a counselor for incoming nursing students, and a member of the Wishmakers Club, SLU Pediatric Cancer Association, and Delta Gamma.
+My compassion to make a change in my community is what drives my academic performance.
+What makes me special?
+I am a first-generation college student!
+I grew up in a small, rural area, and taking a huge leap of faith, I moved to St. Louis, MO, to attend college.
+Being a first-generation college student has more meaning in my everyday work because I am not only attending college for my education but also representing the hard work my family has contributed to get me here!
+Why nursing?
 I developed a passion for healthcare due to an unexpected surgery in my sophomore year.
-That experience has driven me to create a platform to discuss female health issues.
-With a nursing degree, I plan to advocate for others to share feelings and ask questions as they are active participants in their healthcare.
+With a nursing degree, I plan to advocate for others to share feelings and ask questions as they actively participate in their healthcare.
 A safe, open environment will open the doors for better healthcare.
 Volunteering at a local clinic, becoming a blood donor, and volunteering through Saint Louis University's local organizations have allowed me to continue using my greatest strength, compassion.
-As I get ready to take the next steps in my education journey, I lean on the traits that have brought me here and look forward to impacting the healthcare world!
+As I prepare to take the next steps in my education journey, I lean on the traits that have brought me here and look forward to impacting the healthcare world!

 Education